Programs

 Ride Along Observer Program

-It is the intention of the Cortez Fire Protection District to allow persons of the community to gather information and experience the field of Emergency Services through participation in an organized Observer Program.
+The Cortez Fire Protection District is committed to giving community members the opportunity to learn about and experience the field of Emergency Services through our organized Observer Program.

 -